-Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-Interest rate risk can be either fair value interest rate risk of changes in fair values of fixed interest because of fluctuations in the interest rates.
-Cash flow interest rate risk is the risk of changes in fair values of fixed interest because of fluctuations in the interest rates.
-Cash flow interest rate risk is the risk that the future cash flows of floating interest bearing investments will fluctuate because of fluctuations in the interest rates.
+b.
+Interest rate risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate risk can be either fair value interest rate risk or cash flow interest rate risk.
+Fair value interest rate risk is the risk of changes in fair values of fixed interest bearing investments because of fluctuations in the interest rates.
+Cash flow interest rate risk is the risk that the future cash slows of soating interest bearing investments will suctuate because of suctuations in the interest rates.

-The management is responsible for the monitoring of the Company's interest rate position.
+The management is responsible for the moritoring of the Company's interest rate position.
 Various variables are considered by the management in structuring the Company's borrowings to achieve a reasonable, competitive, cost of funding.